 The question of whether or not all this is faithful to Hegel is secondary; the point is that it can offer a coherent social philosophy, or even a philosophy of existence, or, better, a philosophical anthropology.
 What is notable about such an anthropology is that it is not at all static, and has no esteem for origins.
-It has no interest in an invariant human nature, it doesn’t claim that man is anything, it only claims that man is the process of overturning what is.
+It has no interest in an invariant human nature (“in which,” Hyppolite says, Hegel “seems to have no belief, and whose conception he criticizes in his early works”), it doesn’t claim that man is anything, it only claims that man is the process of overturning what is.
 Self-movement, self-development, self-becoming, overturning implies temporality.
 Thus time must then lay at the center of this kind of thought.

 Alexandre Koyré is the first French commentator to point this out, though he also points out that there is scarcely any explicit discussion of time in Hegel’s mature system, the Encycolpaedia of Philosophical Sciences.
 He turns instead to the lectures that Hegel gave at Jena — first to a discussion of time in the Jena Logic of 1804-05, and then to the discussion of time in the Jena Realphilosophie of 1805-06, by way of the single fragment on time that appears in the incomplete manuscripts that survive of the first Philosophy of Spirit, a marginal note that reads “Geist ist Zeit,” “spirit is time.”
 It’s worth quoting Koyré at length, because the whole of French Hegelianism, Kojève included, and Debord most of all, is inconceivable without this article of his.
 Here he is having just translated a prodigiously difficult and bizarre passage from the Jena logic: